Where variables can be used

 environment:auto_stop_in yes GitLab The variable expansion is made by the internal variable expansion mechanism in GitLab.

 The value of the variable being substituted should be a period of time in a human readable natural language form.
-See possible inputs for more information.
+See supported values for more information.

 id_tokens:aud yes GitLab The variable expansion is made by the internal variable expansion mechanism in GitLab.
 Variable expansion introduced in GitLab 16.1.